-(1) enact all Town legislation, including ordinances, resolutions, Charter amendments and regulations.

-(2) investigate Town affairs as necessary.
-Such investigation shall include the power to require any elected or appointed Town official or employee to appear before the Council to provide information or testimony concerning Town affairs.

-(3) adopt the annual budget ordinance and levy taxes including the power to finally increase or decrease any amount proposed in the budget provided that any increase in total expenditures shall be accompanied by a corresponding increase in anticipated revenue.

-(4) appoint as necessary persons from among the citizens of the Town, who shall serve on committees without compensation, assist in the consideration of Town policies and programs, to study conditions with particular reference to Town policies and programs, and report their findings and recommendations to the Council and Mayor, as appropriate.
-The Mayor and Council members may serve on these committees.
+- (1) Enact all Town legislation, including ordinances, resolutions, Charter amendments and regulations. - (2) Investigate Town affairs as necessary.
+Such investigation shall include the power to require any elected or appointed Town official or employees to appear before the Council to provide information or testimony concerning Town affairs. - (3) Adopt the annual budget ordinance and levy taxes including the power to finally increase or decrease any amount proposed in the budget provided that any increase in total expenditures shall be accompanied by a corresponding increase in anticipated revenue. - (4) Appoint as necessary persons from the citizens of the Town, who shall serve on committees without compensation, assist in the consideration of Town policies and programs, to study conditions with reference to Town policies and programs, and report findings and recommendations to the Council and Mayor, as appropriate.
+The Mayor and Council members serve on these committees.

-ARTICLE IV Powers, Enforcement, Infractions
+ARTICLE IV Power, Enforcement, Infractions

 Section 401.
-Powers of Town Council.
+Power of the Town Council